STAFF & BOARD

 Assistant Program Director

 Karen was appointed the Assistant Program Director for MPS in August 2019 and was so excited to join the team!
-She will be working both with members and with the new youth program at Keene High School.
+She will be working both with members and with the new youth program at Making Community Connections Charter School.
 Previously, she has worked at Upward Bound and the Brattleboro Retreat and was overjoyed to see and experience a new side of mental health.
 She graduated from Keene State College in 2017 and holds a Bachelor's degree in History with a specialization in American history and a minor in Writing.
-In her spare time, she loves writing, knitting, and watching Netflix with her two rats Leia and Tighty Whitey.
+In her spare time, she loves writing, knitting, and watching Netflix and playing The Sims.

 Doug joined our team in May 2017 as a driver and support staff.
 He has been a member at Monadnock Area Peer Support Agency for four years.
 He had a long career with the United States Postal Service prior to joining the staff at MPS.
 He is a life long resident of the Keene area and now lives in West Swanzey NH.
 Doug has always enjoyed sports, baseball being his favorite; collecting baseball cards and sports memorabilia is a favorite pastime of his.
 He also likes to read, listen to smooth jazz music and taking day trips.
 He is easily approachable and enjoys conversation.
 He looks forward to this opportunity.